 As discussed in Section 4, VA has solicited input from various federal, state, and local government agencies regarding the Proposed Action.
 Several of these agencies have provided input; none of the input has identified opposition or controversy related to the Proposed Action.
 No input was received from the public in response to the scoping notice.
-VA published and distributed the Draft EA for a 30-day public comment period.
-No comments of opposition or controversy related to the Proposed Action were received.
+VA will publish and distribute the Draft EA for a 30-day public comment period.
+Public comments will be considered and addressed in the Final EA.